-You will need to have a copy of the original Virginia salvage certificate that is in your name, along with your original request for Examination of Rebuilt Salvage Vehicle (LES 022A).
+You will need to have a copy of the original Virginia salvage certificate that is in your name, along with your other original request for the Examination of Rebuilt Salvage Vehicle (LES 022A).
 The current fee for an exam is $125, and the fee for a substitute title is $10.

 You will need to mail the documents to the Department of Motor Vehicles, Vehicle Branding Work Center, PO Box 27412, Richmond, VA 23269-0001.